A contact is an end-user that has interacted or will interact with your account. Communication with contacts occurs via a channel. A contact can be:

 - view, add, edit or remove contact attributes.

 - view each contact's message history and any messages they may be scheduled to receive by clicking on the contact.

 Each contact is assigned attributes, called contact fields, that hold values such as their names, phone numbers, and any other individual information you want to include.
 Contact fields are divided into two types, default fields and custom fields, and they can hold three types of values: text, numeric, or date & time.

 Default fields include the contact's name, addresses, and groups:

 Custom fields are created by you.
 Click here to learn how.

 Each contact has an address, or URN, to which messages from your account are sent.
 Contact addresses are a type of default field, just like Name and Groups.
 Addresses represent the ways in which you can connect with your contacts.
-The most common address type is a Phone Number, though a contact can also have a Twitter Handle, Telegram Identifier, Email Address, and any External Identifier you wish to add.
-Each contact can be assigned multiple addresses of the same type - meaning you can now assign multiple phone numbers to a single contact.
+The most common address type is a Phone Number, though a contact can also have a Twitter Handle, Telegram Identifier, Email Address, Facebook ID and any External Identifier you wish to add.
+Each contact can be assigned multiple addresses of the same type - meaning you can assign multiple phone numbers to a single contact.
 A contact's addresses can be prioritized, in which case they'll appear on a contact's profile page in the order in which they're prioritized:

 Additionally, only a contact's prioritized address will appear in the contacts tab view:

 Channel Types & Contact Address Types

 The table above maps each channel type to its corresponding contact address type.
 Each contact may have multiple addresses of the same type (e.g. multiple phone numbers).
 A contact's address type priority will dictate which channel type will send messages to the contact.
 If you have multiple channels of the same type connected to your account, the channel that the contact last initiated contact with will be prioritized.
 Contacts can be locked-in to a relationship with a specific channel (they'll only received messages from this channel) under three conditions: